 Extent: Approx. 980 pages

 Description: The Zapotec materials in the ACLS collection are located primarily in the "Zapotec" section of the finding aid, which includes a detailed listing.
 The bulk of the materials were recorded and assembled by Jaime de Angulo and Morris Swadesh.
 De Angulo's materials include texts with Spanish and English translations, with accompanying linguistic notes, and studies proposing relationship among languages of Oaxaca.
 Swadesh's materials include vocabularies in multiple varieties of Zapotec with accompanying linguistic analyses.
 Currently only the three Zapotec languages given above in this listing can be specifically identified based upon information on locations where they were recorded.
 There are additional Zapotec languages of an undetermined quantity in this materials that are currently only identified in the cataloging according to regional terms such as Mountain and Valley dialects, Ixtlán, and Villa Alta.
-Some additional comparative materials utilizing Zapotec data can also be found in the "Mexico" and "Mixe" sections of the finding aid.
+Some additional comparative materials utilizing Zapotec data can also be found in the "Mexico" (items AM3 and AM5) and "Mixtec" (item MiM.1) sections of the finding aid.

 Collection: ACLS Collection (American Council of Learned Societies Committee on Native American Languages, American Philosophical Society) (Mss.497.3.B63c)

 Alternate forms: Zapoteco